bob-fornal/library-compare/README.md

 4. Unit Testing
 5. Code Execution (Build Process and Size)

-To do this, four separate builds of the same project were done.
+To do this, four separate builds of the same project were implemented.
 There were three "frameworks":

 1. Angular
 2. React